Goblin Market Haggling Advisor

 Interpreting Your Results

 When you click the button to calculate your haggle price, the tool returns a single number in gold coins.
-Here is how to read it:
+Here is how to read it in a practical way instead of treating it like a fantasy oracle.

-- As a scenario comparison — Change your cunning or the mood and re-run the calculator to see how different conditions could change the estimate.
+- As a scenario comparison — Change your cunning or the mood and run the calculation again.
+This is especially useful if you want to see how much preparation matters, or whether waiting for a better moment could be worth more than pushing hard right now.

-If your estimated price is very close to the base price, the model is telling you that either your bargaining power is low, the market is unfriendly, or both.
-If the number falls far below the base price, you are assuming strong leverage: high skill, great timing, or very eager goblins.
+If your estimated price stays close to the base price, the model assumes that either your bargaining power is limited, the seller is not flexible, or both.
+If the result drops sharply below the starting price, the model assumes strong leverage.
+That could mean timing, charm, better information, or a stall owner who really wants to move stock before the market closes.

 Worked Example: A Potion at the Goblin Stalls